nus-cs2103-AY2223S2/tp/docs/DeveloperGuide.md

 #### Implementation Details

-The implementation of the `add` command involves creating a new `Student` object and storing it in `AddressBook`.
+The implementation of the `add` command involves creating a new `Person` object and storing it in `AddressBook`.

-Given below is a class diagram on the `Student` class and the classes related to its attributes:
+Given below is a class diagram on the `Person` class and the classes related to its attributes:

 ![student_diagram](images/StudentClassDiagram.png)

-The `Student` object is composed of attributes:
+The `Person` object is composed of attributes:

 * `Name`: The name of the student.
 * `Phone`: The phone number of the student.